jonathanfeldstein/PRISM/README.md

 The RandomWalker folder contains all classes and functions to run random walks and collect the data on path signatures and their counts.

-#### Communities
+#### Concepts

-The Communities folder contains all classes to store the identified abstract concepts and print them into files for further usage in other frameworks.
+The Concepts folder contains all classes to store the identified abstract concepts and print them into files for further usage in other frameworks.

 #### Utils